Skip to content

 • Ease of use for employees.
 All good employee scheduling apps are functional on the employees' side, too.
 They should have a mobile app that lets your staff see their upcoming schedules, swap or pick up shifts, and put in time-off requests.
 And of course, push notifications from a mobile app make sure employees are kept in the loop about last-minute schedule changes.

-• It's available as a standalone app.
+• Available as a standalone app.
 If you're looking for employee scheduling software, odds are good that you need a lightweight scheduling solution—not broad (and expensive) HR software.
 Many of the best employee scheduling apps come as standalone tools that are relatively inexpensive.

-When reviewing these apps, I signed up for each one, added multiple employees and roles, and created a few sample schedules.
-I paid attention to ease of use on the manager's side and the employee's side, as well as any important features like templates, integrations, leave requests, and in-app messaging.
-Based on all that testing, here are my picks for the best employee scheduling platforms.
+Our in-depth testing over the years includes signing up for these apps, adding multiple employees and roles, and creating sample schedules—while considering ease of use and features like templates, integrations, leave requests, and in-app messaging.
+Based on a combination of this testing and experiences from real users, here are my picks for the best employee scheduling platforms.

 The best employee scheduling software at a glance